cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 great a choice for pull requests and the entry barrier is quite high.
 The majority of documentation around Hydra and Mithril is written using Markdown and rendered into a webpage using a static site generator, currently [Docusaurus](https://docusaurus.io/).
-Most modern markdown renderers do support LaTeX-style math nowadays, even the normal [Github file preview](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions).
+Most modern Markdown renderers do support LaTeX-style math nowadays, even the normal [GitHub file preview](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions).

 Hence, the team experimented with using the more standard Markdown format to write the